 They are both products with a potent amount of active ingredients to target specific skin concerns.
-No matter if you’re dealing with hyperpigmentation, dull skin, acne, fine lines, irritated skin, there’s always products that can target these concerns!
+No matter if you’re dealing with hyperpigmentation, dull skin, acne, fine lines, irritated skin, there are always products that can target these concerns!

 Some common differences between a serum and an ampoule

-The most common differences that can differ between these two products are their consistency.
-An ampoule is usually more “thicker” in consistency in comparison to serum.
+The most common differences between an ampoule and a serum is the consistency.
+An ampoule is usually more “thicker” in consistency than serums.
 But this is not an absolute rule.
-Since this labelling is unregulated, we can’t really predict how a brand would like to create their product, how they would name it or how the consistency really is.
+Since this labelling is unregulated, we can’t predict how a brand would like to create their product, name it, or the consistency of the formulation.

-Should you have them both in one routine?
+Should you have them both an Ampoule and a Serum in one routine?

 Not necessarily.
-You can choose either one of it with your favorite consistency and most suitable active ingredients for your concern.
+You can choose either of them with your favourite consistency and the most suitable active ingredients for your concern.

 My tips: An ingredients cheat sheet for some active ingredients you want to look for according to your skin concern;

 |Hyperpigmentation||Licorice Root Extract, Kojic Acid, Ascorbic Acid, Azelaic Acid|

 |Acne||Salicylic Acid (BHA), Retinol, Tea Tree|

 How to incorporate Ampoules and Serums into your skincare routine